databricks/terraform-provider-databricks/docs/resources/catalog.md

 ---
 # databricks_catalog Resource

--> **Public Preview** This feature is in [Public Preview](https://docs.databricks.com/release-notes/release-types.html).
-Contact your Databricks representative to request access.

 Within a metastore, Unity Catalog provides a 3-level namespace for organizing data: Catalogs, Databases (also called Schemas), and Tables / Views.

 A `databricks_catalog` is contained within [databricks_metastore](metastore.md) and can contain [databricks_schema](schema.md).
 By default, Databricks creates `default` schema for every new catalog, but Terraform plugin is removing this auto-created schema, so that resource destruction could be done in a clean way.